-These questions were like a depth charge that sunk to the very depths of my being and exploded.
+These questions were like a koan or depth charge that sunk to the very depths of my being and exploded.

-I realized that if something is true, I didn’t have to believe in it, because it is true.
-I only had to believe in things that weren’t true, because they are not true.
+I realized that if something is true, I don’t have to believe in it, because it is true.
+I only have to believe in things that aren’t true.

-As cathexis ended, it was discovered that the one thing that had been cathected the most was this idea and image of a separate “me!”
+As cathexis ended, it was discovered that the one thing that had been cathected the most was this idea and image of a separate and unique “me!”
 When cathexis ended, the experience of a separate “me” ended.
 This cathected “me” idea was the source of all other cathexis.
-When it is said that you create your own reality what is really being said is that the creative intelligence energy that has become identified with a “me” is now cathecting an entire universe to prop “me” up.
+When it is said that you create your own reality what is really being said is that the creative intelligent energy that has become identified with a “me” is now cathecting an entire universe to prop “me” up.
 When “I” give meaning and significance to something, it becomes the mirror that reflects meaning and significance back to “me.”
-“My” guru, “my” car, “my” religion, “my” country, “my” beliefs, “my” opinions, “my” experience, “my” husband or wife.
+“My” thoughts, “my” feelings, “my” experiences, “my” guru, “my” car, “my” religion, “my” country, “my” beliefs, “my” opinions, “my” husband or wife.
 It makes “me” appear more real.

 The human being, or the human instrument, begins its programming long before it is born into this world.
 First, it is full of genetic material that gives it so many of its natural dispositions, not only physically, but also in terms of personality and life tendencies.
 For example, one is born with a tendency to be either an introverted or an extraverted personality.
 This immediately makes a difference in how one interacts with others and perceives the world.

 Also, while in the womb, the growing fetus is influenced by the mother’s blood chemistry.
 If she smokes, drinks, uses cocaine or other substances, healthy or unhealthy, so does the baby.
 This influences the baby’s neuroendocrine development.
 The baby is born with certain chemical preferences already in the system.